matt-farish/matt-farish/README.md

 - Hi, I’m @matt-farish
-- Studying Comp-Sci and Games and Interactivity @ Swinburne University of Technology.
+- Studied Comp-Sci and Games and Interactivity with a major in Cybersecurity @ Swinburne University of Technology.
-- Starting as an Technology (Engineering) graduate at CommBank in 2024!
+- Engineering Technology Graduate at CBA :)